Online Safety Policy 2024.docx

 How will the risks be assessed?

 • In common with other media such as magazines, books and video, some material available via the Internet is unsuitable for students.
-Roselyn House School / The RHISE Service will take all reasonable precautions to ensure that users access only appropriate material.
+Roselyn House School will take all reasonable precautions to ensure that users access only appropriate material.
 However, due to the international scale and linked nature of Internet content, it is not possible to guarantee that unsuitable material will never appear on a school computer.
-Roselyn House School / The RHISE Service cannot accept liability for the material accessed, or any consequences of Internet access that is beyond the school’s current filtering system.
+Roselyn House School cannot accept liability for the material accessed, or any consequences of Internet access that is beyond the school’s current filtering system.

 Other common risks include: